American History

 Conferences and Colloquia

-The Mellon Professorial Fund supports a large number and variety of conferences, most recently, 'Global History of Democracy in the Modern Era', organised by Eugenio Biagini and Gary Gerstle.
-In the last two years, Sarah Pearsall has organised two conferences: 'Marriage’s Global Past' and the biannual meeting of the British Group of Early American Historians (BGEAH).
-Other past conferences included those on civil rights, the New Deal, transnational influences on American history, political culture in the Early Republic, indigenous and borderlands history, and southern women’s history.
+The Mellon Professorial Fund supports a large number and variety of conferences, most recently, ‘Writing American History in Uncertain Times’, organised by Nick Guyatt in May 2023, and Mellon Professor Gary Gerstle’s retirement conference held in June 2024.
+Other past conferences have included explorations of the global history of democracy in the modern era, marriage’s global past, civil rights, the New Deal, transnational influences on American history, political culture in the Early Republic, Indigenous and borderlands history, and southern women's history.

 Cambridge was instrumental in launching both BGEAH (founded by Dr Betty Wood) and the Association of British American Nineteenth Century Historians (BrANCH).
 The Mellon Fund helps to support BrANCH'S annual meeting.
 A new Consortium on the History of State and Society (CHSS) has been established, bringing together scholars at Cambridge, the American University of Paris, the University of Chicago, and the University of Michigan.
 Cambridge has sponsored two CHSS workshops on 'States of Exception in American History', one in Cambridge in 2015 and a second one in Chicago in 2018.
 Another consortium with Princeton University and Boston University supports an annual conference in American political history.
 Cambridge has also hosted conferences of the British Association for American Studies, the European Southern Studies Forum, and the Southern Intellectual History Circle.